InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 increases, leading to more frequent opportunities to refine, improve and optimise the implementation.

+Encourages incremental operational standardisation in release packaging, telemetry, health/readiness endpoints in the shared code.

 ## See also

 Related to this pattern is the [30 Day Warranty](30-day-warranty.md) pattern that takes a different approach to solving the forces described above.